Seahawks CB Tariq Woolen embraces ‘mistakes’ made against 49ers

-RENTON — A season of learning for Seahawks rookie cornerback Tariq Woolen ended with yet another new experience in Saturday’s 41-23 wild card playoff loss to the San Francisco 49ers — being the object of criticism.
+RENTON — A season of learning for Seahawks rookie cornerback Tariq Woolen ended with another new experience in Saturday’s 41-23 wild-card-playoff loss to the San Francisco 49ers: being the object of criticism.

-Woolen’s first NFL season has been a mostly charmed existence as he tied for the league lead in interceptions with six and was named to the Pro Bowl.
+Woolen’s first NFL season has been a mostly charmed existence, as he tied for the league lead in interceptions with six and was named to the Pro Bowl.

 But Saturday, he ended up on the defending end of a few plays that turned into big gains for the 49ers.